UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 Let's initialize the needed objects, our config file and also create an array of cids for the future.
 The code below demonstrates how to create a new collection using our library.
 The code looks shorter and cleaner comparing to the previous section where we used the manual created smart contract.

+We would like to draw your attention to the fact that the collection creation in Ethereum requires to specify a gas.
+That's why we pass the additional object to the `createNFTCollection` method that contains a fee value (about 2 UNQ in equivalent).
+In code, this value is obtained using supplementary method from our library - `collectionHelpers.collectionCreationFee()`.

 ```ts:no-line-numbers
 import dotenv from 'dotenv'
 import {ethers} from "hardhat"